mattermost/docs/source/install/sockets-db.rst

 With Unix socket
 ----------------

-- Create the new user while connecting to the server as ``postgres`` user:
+- Create the new user while connecting to the server as *postgres* user:

   .. code-block:: bash

      sudo -u postgres createuser mattermost

-- Create the Mattermost database, owned by ``mattermost`` user:
+- Create the Mattermost database, owned by *mattermost* user:

   .. code-block:: bash

      sudo -u postgres createuser mattermost

-- Setup the Unix socket by adding the following line to ``/var/lib/postgres/data/pg_hba.conf``:
+- Set up the Unix socket by adding the following line to ``/var/lib/postgres/data/pg_hba.conf``:

   .. code-block:: bash

      local    mattermostdb    mattermost    peer

-- Restart postgresql.service.
+- Restart ``postgresql.service``.

 - Run the setup using: